Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Gluing equations

-In this section we will define two smaller sets \(\avar D\) and \(\bvar D\) and show that they map invectively into \(\svar D\). \(\bvar D\) comes from eliminating the \(a\)-variables in terms of the \(b\)-variables, but it only detects non-pinched solutions in the sense of \cref{def:pinched-crossing}.
+In this section we will define two sets \(\avar D\) and \(\bvar D\) defined by equations in significantly fewer variables. \(\bvar D\) comes from eliminating the \(a\)-variables in terms of the \(b\)-variables, but it only detects non-pinched solutions in the sense of \cref{def:pinched-crossing}.
 To check membership in \(\bvar D\) we only need to check one equation in the \(b_i\) and \(m_i\) for each segment of \(D\).
 In parallel, \(\avar D\) comes from eliminating the \(b\)-variables in terms of the \(a\)-variables, and it only detects non-degenerate solutions.
 The equations defining \(\avar D\) are instead associated to the regions of the diagram \(D\): for each region we check that a certain product involving \(a\)-variables and \(m\)-variables is \(1\).
-Because every pinched solution is degenerate, but not vice-versa, we have injective maps